saturnlighting/literature-review/README.md

 <!-- I could also divide the section on quantitative studies and objective and subjective. -->

-Previous research has found a clear association between active travel or physical activity levels and road lighting (references needed).
+Previous research has found a clear association between active travel or physical activity levels and road lighting.

 “Studies in both developed world cities (DWC) and Sub-Saharan African (SSA) urban contexts point out that lack of street lighting can decrease